Simple Oatmeal Flour Pancakes (No Flour)

 - Once the bottom side has cooked sufficiently, flip and cook for another couple of minutes or so, until golden brown on both sides.

-- Serve the pancakes immediately or keep warm in a 200-degree oven.
-To serve, top pancakes with sliced nectarines, cherries, and a drizzle of maple syrup.
+- Serve the pancakes immediately or keep warm in a 200°F oven.
+To serve, drizzle with maple syrup.

 Notes